robots-guy/Arduino_Python_programming_for_Robots/README.md

 Use of Codes:
 1. Use the Arduino codes (.ino files) to upload to your favourite arduino board / Other supported boards from Arduino IDE.
 Make sure to modify the PINS assignment according to your hardware connections.
 2. Run the Pyhton codes (.py file) in your Spyder / Jupiter IDE on your desktop/notebook and modiy the suitbale COM port in the beginning of codes.
-3. If there is any importing of pictures involved in your exercises, make sure to give the correct file path in the Pyhton codes.
+3. If there is any importing of pictures involved in your exercises, make sure to give the correct file path in the Python codes.

 Recommended Python version: 3.7 and above